DysphoricUnicorn/DysphoricUnicorn/README.md

 When talking about me please use either _they/them_, _nin/nins_ or _she/her_ pronouns.
 __There are so many to chose from!__ Just do not use _"he/him"_.

-At my last job I used to work with PHP and JS and that's what most of my side projects are built on as well.
-And while most of them aren't (yet) public, I do have many of those.
+At my dayjob I mostly work on frondends with React and Material-ui.

-My current goal is to prepare as many side projects to be in a usable and maintainable state so I can finally open source them so stay tuned for that ^^
+My side projects are a mix of PHP, Python and JS.
+Most of that sadly isn't open sourced yet but I am planning on fixing that.